The Shadows: 1960s

 The Shadows, meanwhile, had issued a run of 13 consecutive top 10 UK hits from 1960 through 1963.
-The Shadows had met John Rostill on tour with other bands and had been impressed by his playing, so they invited him to join.
+The Shadows had met John Rostill on tour with other bands and had been impressed by his playing, and so in autumn 1963 they invited him to join as Locking's replacement.
 This final and longest-lasting line-up was the most innovative as they tried different guitars and developed a wider range of styles and higher musicianship.
 They produced albums but the chart positions of singles began to ease.
 The line-up still had ten hits, the first and most successful of which was "The Rise and Fall of Flingel Bunt".
 Beginning in 1965, the group also started issuing vocal numbers as singles, usually alternating a vocal A-side with an instrumental A-side.
-The vocal songs "Mary Anne", "Don't Make My Baby Blue", and "I Met A Girl" all made the UK top 30, and "The Dreams I Dream" peaked at #42.
-Instrumental numbers also continued to chart, including "Genie With The Light Brown Lamp", "Stingray", "The War Lord", "A Place In The Sun" and "Maroc 7", all top 30 hits.
+The vocal songs "Mary Anne", "Don't Make My Baby Blue", and "I Met A Girl" all made the UK top 30, and "The Dreams I Dream" peaked at number 42.
+Instrumental numbers also continued to chart, including "Genie with the Light Brown Lamp", "Stingray", "The War Lord", "A Place in the Sun" and "Maroc 7", all top 30 hits.